Frequently Asked Questions

 Is there an accessible area?

-One of our friendly park volunteers will be happy to assist you should you require any help finding an appropriate spot.
-Patrons with accessible needs can call us at 514-931-2644 to reserve an area in advance.
+The accessibility of each show depends somewhat on the park itself.
+No matter where we are, one of our friendly park volunteers will be happy to assist you in finding an appropriate spot.
+Patrons who might require or want extra assistance can call us at 514-931-2644 to reserve an area in advance.
 Please consult our accessibility page for more information.

 Are pets allowed?